tiian/tiian.github.io/lixa/performances/performances.md

 ## Figures, Charts & Explanations

-### Low Workload (slow RMs), RPO=0, Default Parameters
+### Medium Workload (slow RMs), RPO=0, Default Parameters

-The first couple of charts are related to the behavior in presence of a low workload with default parameters and RPO=0:
+The first series of charts is related to the behavior in presence of a medium workload with default parameters and RPO=0:
 - *t1* is in range 500-1500 microseconds
-- *t2* is in range 50-150 milliseconds, this can be associated to the behavior of (very) *slow* Resource Managers: both RMs takes 25-75ms, on average, to perform they operation (inserting data, deleting a message, and so on...)
+- *t2* is in range 50-150 milliseconds, this can be associated to the behavior of *slow* Resource Managers: both RMs takes 25-75ms, on average, to perform they operation (inserting data, deleting a message, and so on...)

 ![Comparison of API Response Time](chart_001a.png)